 - 1. Attach base of Holding Fixture J-22805 to front housing with nuts and washers and draw down tight to eliminate bending or damaging of studs.
 Clamp base in a vise.
-Place power piston return spring over the insert in the front housing. - Lubricate the LD of the support plate seal, the reaction retainer tube and the beaded edge of the diaphragm with Delco Silicone Lube #5459912 (or equivalent). - 3.
+Place power piston return spring over the insert in the front housing. - Lubricate the I.D. of the support plate seal, the reaction retainer tube and the beaded edge of the diaphragm with Delco Silicone Lube #5459912 (or equivalent). - 3.
 Place the rear housing assembly over the front housing assembly and align the scribe marks of the two housings so they will match when in locked position.

-Fig. 13A-Installing Retainer Lock Ring
+Fig. 13A--Installing Retainer Lock Ring

 - 4. Assemble front and rear housings as follows: - a.
-Straight Mounting Bracket Place Spanner Wrench J-9504 over studs on rear housing, and attach with nuts and washers--draw nuts down tight to eliminate bending or damaging of studs. - b.
-Tilt Mounting Bracket (Chevelle) Secure Spanner Wrench J-9504 to bracket with three bolts and nuts.
-Draw nuts down tight to eliminate damage to the bracket. - c.
+Straight Mounting Bracket and Chevelle Place Spanner Wrench J-9504 over studs on rear housing, and attach with nuts and washers-draw nuts down tight to eliminate bending or damaging of studs. - b.
 Tilt Mounting Bracket (Except Chevelle) Position Tool J-22893 inside tilted mounting bracket.
-Place Spanner Wrench J-9504 on top of J-22893 and tighten nuts and washers to bolts provided, securing Spanner Wrench. - d.
+Place Spanner Wrench J-9504 on top of J-22893 and tighten nuts and washers to bolts provided, securing Spanner Wrench. - c.
 Press down on spanner wrench and twist rear housing clockwise in relation to front housing until fully locked.